informalsystems/quint/examples/solidity/icse23-fig7/README.md

 The paper and the accompanying material can be found at [Web3bugs](https://github.com/ZhangZhuoSJTU/Web3Bugs).

-This example belongs to one of the issues that are not detected automatically by static analysis tools.
+This example belongs to a class of issues that are not detected automatically by static analysis tools.
 But even if this behavior cannot be automatically detected, can it be specified?
 The ability to specify it is the first step towards automatic verification.